zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Publishable Object Requirements
 ===============================

 Zope has few restrictions on publishable objects.
 The basic rule is that the object must have a doc string.
-This requirement goes for method objects too.
+This requirement goes for methods, too.

-Another requirement is that a publishable object must not have a name that begin with an underscore.
+Another requirement is that a publishable object must not have a name that begins with an underscore.
 These two restrictions are designed to keep private objects from being published.

-Finally, published objects cannot be Python module objects.
+Finally, published objects cannot be Python modules.

 Traversal Methods
 =================